 The Safe and Sound Protocol by iLs (Integrated Listening Systems) is an evidence-based intensive listening programme aimed at those with anxiety, social communication difficulties and trauma that has been developed as a result of over four decades of peer-reviewed research, based on Dr Stephen Porges’ Polyvagal Theory.

-Music is played through over-ear headphones, which has been specially filtered in order to gradually expose the auditory system to different sound frequencies.
+Music is played through over-ear headphones, which has been specially engineered in order to gradually expose the auditory system to different sound frequencies.
 It works by stimulating the facial and vagus nerves and helping the autonomic nervous system to regulate, improving concentration and social engagement.